 Icy Strait Point

-The small town of Icy Strait Point lies on the edge of Glacier Bay – only one ship can dock at a time so it doesn’t get too crazy.
-Icy Strait Point is home to the Tlingit people and you can learn about their local culture and tour the 1930s salmon cannery.
+Small Icy Strait Point lies on the edge of Glacier Bay – only one ship can dock at a time so it doesn’t get too busy.
+Icy Strait Point is home to the Tlingit people and you can learn about their culture and tour a 1930s salmon cannery.
 It’s a good place for wildlife-watching, with whales and porpoises offshore and bears in the surrounding rainforest.

-Surrounded by snowy mountain peaks, Haines is one of the most beautiful Alaskan cruise ports – with the bonus that it’s one of the sunniest too.
-With less ships visiting than many of the other ports it’s kept its small-town charm, with a former army base and museums dedicated to both local history and hammers (!) to visit.
+Surrounded by snowy mountains, Haines is one of the most beautiful Alaskan cruise ports – with the bonus that it’s one of the sunniest too.
+With less ships visiting than many of the other ports it’s kept its small-town charm, with a former army base and museums dedicated to both local history and hammers.
 It’s also a good place to see bald eagles in autumn.

 The small city of Skagway is one of the most popular Alaskan cruise ports, which does mean it can get a bit overwhelmed in peak season.
-It’s home to the Klondike Gold Rush National Historical Park which has costumed guides, period buldings and historic exhibits.
+It’s home to the Klondike Gold Rush Historical Park with costumed guides, period buildings and exhibits.
 There’s also the ghost town of Dyea nearby and train trips on the scenic White Pass and Yukon Railroad.

-Most Alaska cruises have at least one day of ‘scenic cruising’ in their itinerary, when you get up close to a glacier – or maybe two or more of them if you’re doing a one-way cruise.
-Normally the ship will spend at least half a day at the glacier, with a commentary from an on-board naturalist to explain what you’re seeing.
-The three main glaciers visited on Alaska cruises are:
+There’s usually at least one day of scenic cruising in an Alaska cruise itinerary, when you get up close to a glacier – or maybe two or more on one-way cruises.
+Normally the ship will spend half a day at the glacier, with a commentary from an on-board naturalist to explain what you’re seeing.
+The three main glaciers visited on Alaskan cruises are:

-One of the largest glaciers in Alaska, the Hubbard Glacier is the biggest glacier visited by cruise ships with its six-mile-wide and 400-foot-tall wall of ice.
-Cruise ships can normally get to around half a mile away – though conditions when we visited were so good the ship got closer than it’d ever been.
-The glacier is fast moving (comparatively at least) so you can often see it calving.
-But sea ice can restrict access to the glacier at the start and end of the season.
+At six miles wide and 400 feet tall, the Hubbard Glacier is the biggest glacier visited by cruise ships.
+Ships can normally get to around half a mile away – though we had perfect conditions so got a bit closer.
+The glacier is fast moving (comparatively) so you can often see it calving.
+But sea ice can restrict access at the start and end of the season.

 Glacier Bay is a remote US National Park which you can only reach by ship or plane.
 Cruise ships travel up through inlets along the coast so you get the chance to see a variety of different scenery and multiple glaciers.
-The park is known for its wildlife, with whales, seals, sea otters often spotted in the waters offshore as well as brown bears and mountain goats on land.
+The park is known for its wildlife, with whales, seals and sea otters spotted ioffshore as well as brown bears and mountain goats on land.

 Tracy Arm Fjord

-Tracy Arm Fjord, just south of Juneau, is home to the twin Sawyer glaciers.
-It has the most spectacular setting, with a 30-mile-long narrow fjord surrounded by towering 3000-foot cliffs.
-The glaciers aren’t as big as the others but they have an amazingly bright blue colour as they extend deep underwater, and the area is home to humpback whales and harbour seals.
+Tracy Arm Fjord, south of Juneau, is home to the twin Sawyer glaciers.
+It has the most spectacular setting, with a 30-mile-long narrow fjord surrounded by 3000-foot cliffs.
+The glaciers aren’t as big as the others but are a stunning bright blue as they extend deep underwater, and the area is home to humpback whales and harbour seals.

 What excursions do you want to do?

 Each cruise port has a range of different excursions available – at an extra cost.
-Some of the more common ones like floatplane sightseeing, bear-watching, whale-watching, dog sledding and fishing you can do in multiple places, but others are only available in one location.
+Some activities like floatplane sightseeing, bear-watching, whale-watching and dog sledding you can do in multiple location, but others like glacier boat trips are only available in one place.

-You can also book excursions independently, either through companies like Get Your Guide or Viator, or directly with local operators.
-There are usually tour desks lined up at cruise ports too where you can book something last-minute too if you don’t want to book ahead – we did a last-minute trip to the Mendenhall Glacier from Juneau when we knew it’d be a sunny day.
-Make sure you allow plenty of time though as the ship won’t wait if you’re late back.
+There are also often tour desks at cruise ports where you can book excursions at the last minute if you don’t want to book ahead – we did a last-minute trip to the Mendenhall Glacier from Juneau when we saw it was going to be a sunny day.
+Though make sure you allow plenty of time as the ship won’t wait for you if you’re late back.

 Which cabin should you book?

-So which is your ideal cruise?
-I was travelling with my parents at the end of August, wanted to do a round trip from Vancouver, didn’t mind too much about what stops we made, and wanted a mid-size ship with a bit of luxury.
-So we ended up choosing a Celebrity Cruises seven-night Hubbard Glacier cruise (around £1200 per person in a balcony cabin with drinks package) and really enjoyed it, but there are tons of options to create your own perfect Alaska cruise.
+I travelled with my parents in late August, wanted a round trip from Vancouver on a mid-size ship with a bit of luxury, and didn’t mind what stops we made.
+We chose a Celebrity Cruises seven-night Hubbard Glacier cruise (£1200/$1500 per person in a balcony cabin) and really enjoyed it, but there are tons of options to create your perfect Alaska cruise.